 The good news about the tech industry is that it’s growing rapidly.
 If your major is related to topics like computer science, robotics, or even business, you’re likely to have good options for employment.
 These fields are having trouble filling all of their open positions and might be interested in hiring a new graduate.
 Keep an eye out for fast-growing sectors within the tech industry, such as fintech (financial technology) and edtech, which is expected to grow to $93.76 billion by 2020.
 Jumping on growing fields can help you get a foot in the door—even without a lot of experience.

 It can feel very intimidating to try to break into the tech industry right after college.
 But the good news for new graduates is that demand for skilled workers is currently outpacing supply.
 In many tech startups, eagerness, willingness to learn, and a “culture fit” are the most important attributes, not experience.

 There are lots of ways new graduates can look for an opening in the tech industry.
 While the last thing a new grad wants to do is study, self-education can be hugely important for landing a job.
-Read tech publications and continue to further your knowledge of the skills and industry.
+Read tech books and continue to further your knowledge of the skills and industry.
 Attend tech meetups to make the connections you’ll need to find a job.

 Finally, breathe!
 The perfect job is out there—but it might take a little more time and effort than you thought on graduation day.